Skip to main content

 When is the application deadline?

 All Department and Graduate School application materials for the master’s program in Couple and Family Therapy (CFT) program are typically due on/around December 1st for the next academic year.
-Example: all items must have been received by December 1, 2023 for the 2024-2025 school year.
+For the 2025-2026 application cycle, the deadline is December 5, 2024.
+Applications must be submitted by that date to be considered.
+If you have technical difficulties with submission, please contact sph-grad-admissions@umd.edu.

 Do you accept students for the spring semester?